Business analysis is a critical skill

 The Agile Business Analysis elements are described below:

-- Capture Requirements: An easy, but formalized approach for capturing and managing requirements from “submitted” to “implemented”.
-To give more context to the requirements, add supporting information and collaborate through a comment stream.
+Capture Requirements: An easy, but formalized approach for capturing and managing requirements from “submitted” to “implemented”.
+This allows you to give more context to the requirements, add supporting information and collaborate through a comment stream.